-Most foods can be freeze-dried including fruits, vegetables, dairy, meats, fish, eggs, desserts, full meals, candy, and even pet food.
+You can freeze dry most foods including fruits, vegetables, dairy, meats, fish, eggs, desserts, full meals, candy, and even pet food.
 Freeze-drying works by removing moisture (water) from foods, this means that oil-based foods don’t freeze-dry well.
 Foods that cannot be freeze-dried include peanut butter, butter, syrup, honey, jam, and pure chocolate.

-As you can see from the above list most foods work great to freeze dry, especially produce from your home garden.
+As you can see from the above and below lists most foods work great to freeze dry, especially produce from your home garden.
 Freeze drying maintains the shape, taste, and 97% of the nutritional value of these foods making it one of the best options for preserving food for long-term storage.
 It also lasts up to 25 years on the shelf, when stored correctly.

 See detailed lists and guides below to get ideas of over 120 unique foods that you can freeze dry!